sarnobat/google_drive_download/README.md

 There may be an easier way using Google Apps Scripts.
 Iterate over each file and call `getDownloadUrl`.
 Then just use `wget`.
+But the output of that can't be dumped to the command line, you have to get it from a browser.

 # google_drive_download